gbdev/pandocs/src/MBC5.md

 MBC5 (Memory Bank Controller 5) is the 4th generation MBC.
 There apparently was no MBC4, presumably because of the superstition about the number 4 in Japanese culture.
-It is the first MBC that is guaranteed to work properly with GBC double speed mode.
+It is the first MBC that is guaranteed to work properly with GBC Double Speed mode.

 ## Memory